-This feature provides the safety of headlight illumination for 90 seconds (programmable) when leaving your vehicle in an unlighted area.
+This feature provides the safety of headlight illumination for up to 90 seconds (programmable) when leaving your vehicle in an unlit area.

-To activate the delay feature, turn off the ignition switch 2 while the headlights are still on.
-Then, turn off the headlights within 45 seconds.
-The delay interval begins when headlight switch is turned off.
+To activate the delay feature, turn OFF the ignition switch while the headlights are still on.
+Then, turn OFF the headlights within 45 seconds.
+The delay interval begins when the HEADLIGHT switch is turned OFF.

-If you turn the headlights, park lights, or ignition switch on again, the system will cancel the delay.
+If you turn the headlights, park lights, or ignition switch ON again, the system will cancel the delay.

-If you turn the headlights off before the ignition, they will turn off in the normal manner.
+If you turn the headlights OFF before the ignition, they will turn off in the normal manner.

-NOTE: The lights must be turned off within 45 seconds of turning the ignition off to activate this feature.
+NOTE: The lights must be turned OFF within 45 seconds of turning the ignition OFF to activate this feature.

-The Headlight delay time is programmable on vehicles equipped with the Electronic Vehicle Information Center (EVIC).
-For details, refer to "Delay Turning Headlights Off," under "Personal Settings (Customer Programmable Features)," under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
+The Headlight delay time is programmable.
+Refer to "Delay Turning Headlights Off," under "Personal Settings (Customer Programmable Features)," under "Electronic Vehicle Information Center (EVIC)" in Section 4.